Frequently Asked Questions

 If you leave your cohort due to unforeseeable circumstances and inform your advisor, you may rejoin your cohort or join another cohort when the sequence of courses allow for you to join.
 You might have to pay a new rate of tuition if you have to join a different group.

-Once you complete the required coursework and have passed all the state test(s), you must attend a certification workshop and contact the Office of Teacher Education and Certification (firstname.lastname@example.org or 773-298-3971) who will forward the application form to you.
-Complete the forms online and return them in order to be referred for entitlement (certification).
+Once you complete the required coursework and have passed all the state test(s), you must attend a certification workshop and submit all the required material to Michelle Keller at firstname.lastname@example.org or 773-298-3491, who will forward the application form to you.
+Complete the forms online and return them in order to be referred for entitlement (endorsement).

-If you already have taken the Illinois basic skills test (#96 or #300), just the Type 75 test (#186).
-If you have never taken the Illinois basic skills, you are required to take the Test of Academic Proficiency (TAP) test.
+If you already have taken the Illinois basic skills test (#96 or #300) and if you have never taken the Illinois basic skills, you are required to meet the state requirement by taking the ACT (score of 22 and the writing part must be included) or STA or Test of Academic Proficiency, TAP), and the test for Principal Preparation Endorsement.

 A thesis not required for this program.